 - comply with the law around statutory data sharing

-- promote the school (via newsletters and the school website, with appropriate consent
+- promote the school (via newsletters and social media, with appropriate consent)

 - Personal information (such as – name, address, age, unique pupil number and photographs)